Infographics: The Forgotten Content Marketing Powerhouse

 One of the biggest benefits of infographics is that they're linkable and can help a website with its backlinks.
 Think of it this way; if someone reading the infographic finds it useful and wants to utilize the information that it contains, there are two ways they can attribute you - a link to your site or embedding the infographic itself on their website/social channels.

 5. Infographics Can be Shared

-Whether it’s on social media, between members of your team, or within blog posts and articles, this visual content is a great way to share information with others.
-It’s a well researched fact that most marketers use visual assets in their social media, and that tweets with images get 18% more retweets than tweets without images.
+This visual content is a great way to share information with others, whether on social media, between team members, or within blog posts and articles.
+It's a well-researched fact that most marketers use visual assets in their social media and that tweets with images get 18% more retweets than tweets without images.

 Therefore, always make sure your content is sharable with social buttons.